drscotthawley/SHAART/README.md

 ## Running from Source
 <b>Running SHAART.py from source:</b><br>
-Create a new [Anaconda](https://www.anaconda.com/) Python environment and install dependencies...
+Create a new [Anaconda](https://www.anaconda.com/) Python environment and install dependencies, then run...

 ```bash
 cd SHAART/source